yasemingirgin/yasemingirgin.github.io/README.md

 ### Publications
 Girgin, Yasemin, and Tuna Kuyucu.
 2025 “My tears have dried from crying, I want to laugh now!”: Role Diversification Patterns and Occupational Inequalities in the TV-Acting Field in Turkey" Sociological Quarterly (in press).

 Mijs, Jonathan J. B., and Yasemin Girgin.
 2024.
 “Review of ‘The Accidental Equalizer: How Luck Determines Pay After College.’”
-Social Forces. doi: 10.1093/sf/soae124.
+Social Forces.

 ### Works in Progress
 - Gentrification as a Political Project